-Xerox Corporation Savings Plan (the "Plan") is subject to the Employee Retirement Income Security Act of 1974 ("ERISA").
+Savings Plan of Xerox Corporation and the Xerographic Division.
+Rochester Regional Joint Board on Behalf of Itself and Other Regional Joint Boards (the "Plan") is subject to the Employee Retirement Income Security Act of 1974 ("ERISA").
 Therefore, in lieu of the requirements of Items 1-3 of Form 11-K, the financial statements and schedule of the Plan at December 31, 2016 and 2015 and for the year ended December 31, 2016, which have been prepared in accordance with the financial reporting requirements of ERISA, are filed herewith as Exhibit 99-1 and incorporated herein by reference.